Fast-acting (within an hour) oral medication.

 Do NOT use levocetirizine while taking Allegra (fexofenadine), Claritin (loratadine), Zyrtec (cetirizine), or other oral antihistamines.

-If taking one of those medications, talk to your Ro-affiliated doctor about discontinuing use prior to taking levocetirizine.
+If taking one of those medications, talk to your healthcare professional about discontinuing use prior to taking levocetirizine.

 Allergy medication works best when taken every day.